 The first is knowing the power of His resurrection.

 Paul wants that same power that was demonstrated when the rock

-also experienced great suffering and that was the other thing that Paul
+experienced great suffering and which was the other thing that Paul

 embraced once knowing Jesus.
 Knowing

 Jesus to Paul meant having the power of the Spirit but it also meant

 suffering throughout his whole life as Jesus suffered while he was on

 in verse 10 Paul says, "becoming like Him in His death."